pingidentity/terraform-provider-pingfederate/docs/data-sources/oauth_client.md

 - `refresh_token_rolling_grace_period_type` (String) When specified, it overrides the global Refresh Token Grace Period defined in the Authorization Server Settings.
 The default value is SERVER_DEFAULT
 - `refresh_token_rolling_interval` (Number) The minimum interval to roll refresh tokens, in hours.
 This value will override the Refresh Token Rolling Interval Value on the Authorization Server Settings.
 - `refresh_token_rolling_interval_type` (String) Use OVERRIDE_SERVER_DEFAULT to override the Refresh Token Rolling Interval value on the Authorization Server Settings.
 SERVER_DEFAULT will default to the Refresh Token Rolling Interval value on the Authorization Server Setting.
 Defaults to SERVER_DEFAULT.
-- `replication_status` (String) This status indicates whether the client has been replicated to the cluster.
-This property only applies when using XML client storage and automatic replication of clients is enabled.
-It is read only and is ignored on PUT and POST requests.
 - `request_object_signing_algorithm` (String) The JSON Web Signature [JWS] algorithm that must be used to sign the Request Object.
 All signing algorithms are allowed if value is not present
 RS256 - RSA using SHA-256